18F/handbook/pages/18f/projects-partners/microrequests.md

   fixes, training, pairing, and more
 - Design tasks such as scoping, ideating, structuring, creating, styling, and/or refining design deliverables.
 - Something else or not sure?
-Ask in #microrequests and we’ll do our best to find help or direct you to the right place.
+Ask in {% slack_channel "microrequests" %} and
+  we’ll do our best to find help or direct you to the right place.

 ## What is the process for making a microrequest?

-Describe your need in the #microrequests channel, where one of our channel managers will help to scope it and will then submit a [staffing request](https://github.com/18F/staffing/issues).
+Describe your need in the {% slack_channel "microrequests" %} channel, where one of our channel managers will help to scope it and will then submit a [staffing request](https://github.com/18F/staffing/issues).
 Please do not request specific people when making your requests.
 The staffing leads will work to identify the right people to help you.